 Samsung has been an innovator with the Galaxy Note lineup, with past models setting the bar for productivity powerhouses with huge screens.
 But these days, nearly every flagship phone is now giant.
-Having a cutting-edge processor, pro-level camera and lengthy battery life is no longer special — in fact, Samsung just released such a phone this spring in the Galaxy S9+.
+Having a cutting-edge processor, pro-level camera and lengthy battery life is no longer special.

 Where the Note 9 shines is as a high-performance phone.
 If your productivity depends on a device that has a giant display and the ability to get more work done with the powerful S Pen, Samsung’s latest phone is the one for you.
 And its ability to connect to an external display with just a cable makes ideal for power users.

 The Note 9 is an excellent phone, to be sure, but it’s not breaking any molds.
 The battery life is good, but not industry-leading.
-The camera is good, but Google’s 10-month-old Pixel 2 XL is still better.
-Bixby still needs serious work, though no one is buying a Samsung device for its assistant.
-For most people, Samsung’s Galaxy S9+ or Google’s Pixel 2 XL deliver most of the features of the Note 9 for a lower price, and if you can stand to wait, the Pixel 3 is right around the corner with Android 9.0 Pie baked in.
-(The Note 9 is shipping with Android 8.1 Oreo).
+The camera is good, but Google’s 10-month-old Pixel 2 XL is still better, and phones released after the Note 9 came out have raised the bar even higher.
+Bixby still needs serious work, though no one is buying a Samsung device for its assistant

 So, unless you love the idea of using an S Pen, you may want to wait until this fall to compare all of the latest flagships before you buy-including the expected trio of new iPhones.
-But if you need a big-screen phone right now, the Note 9 should not disappoint.
+But if you need a big-screen phone, the Note 9 should not disappoint.

 Credit: Tom's Guide